eProsima/aml-ip-prototype/README.md

 ## Prototype limits

 1. Data sent is randomly generated, with no real meaning for an AML execution.
-1. It is only available to use one Discovery Server per network.
-    1. In the future several DS could connect to each other to create bigger and more robust networks.
 1. *TCP* version only allows to connect two nodes.